Ndombolo: French rap

 The influence of Congolese music on French hip-hop can be traced back to the migration waves of the 1960s and 1970s, during which a substantial number of Congolese nationals settled in France.
 This demographic shift played a pivotal role in spreading Congolese rhythms throughout the country.
 Beyond the scenes of Parisian clubs and underground parties, Congolese music thrived particularly in the multicultural suburbs, which emerged as crucibles of cultural exchange.
 In these dynamic neighborhoods, "African sounds mingled with European influences", producing a distinctive sound fusion.
 Music journalist Hugues Pascot observed that second-generation youth, in search of cultural identity, "found in Congolese rumba and ndombolo a way to live their heritage while incorporating modern influences".
 For many, music became a powerful medium of self-assertion and a means of "claiming a place in French society, sometimes in opposition to dominant cultural norms".
 Figures such as Koffi Olomidé, Papa Wemba, and Werrason were instrumental in this cultural convergence, as their albums "quickly crossed the boundaries of the Congolese community to gain traction in the clubs and on the radio stations of the capital, reaching an increasingly broad audience".

 By the early 2000s, French rap, anchored in the realities of marginalized suburban youth, began to absorb external musical influences, notably from African diasporic cultures.
 Pioneering groups such as Nèg' Marrons incorporated Afro-Caribbean and Congolese elements in tracks like "Les Enfants du Soleil" and "Fiers d'être Nèg' Marrons", while the collective Bisso Na Bisso, composed largely of Franco-Congolese artists, explicitly fused Congolese rumba and ndombolo with rap.
 This trend deepened in subsequent decades, as artists including Maître Gims, Niska, and Youssoupha integrated Congolese cultural references into their work.
 Maître Gims' hit "Sapés comme jamais" paid tribute to the sartorial elegance of the Congolese La Sape movement, while Youssoupha's "Les disques de mon père" paid homage to his father, the prominent musician Tabu Ley Rochereau.
 In 2015, a new wave of rap, dubbed the Mwana Poto school, a reference to Europeans of Congolese descent, emerged online.
 Artists like Gradur and Niska gained traction by blending ndombolo dance moves with American-style street aesthetics and vocal interjections reminiscent of those heard in nganda bars (Congolese-style bar–restaurants) in Matonge.

 A significant development in embedding ndombolo into French rap came with the emergence of Congolese-French rapper Naza, whose 2017 platinum-certified album Incroyable was built largely on ndombolo rhythms and featured tributes to Congolese collectives such as Wenge Musica, Extra Musica, Quartier Latin, and Viva La Musica.
-Tracks like "Sac à Dos", which includes a minute-long sebene sequence, became emblematic of this fusion; the song gained international exposure when members of the French national football team popularized it during the 2018 FIFA World Cup celebrations.
+Tracks like "Sac à Dos", which includes a minute-long sebene sequence, became emblematic of this fusion; the song gained international exposure when members of the France national football team popularized it during the 2018 FIFA World Cup celebrations.
 Naza's success helped normalize the fusion of Congolese rhythms and French urban music, paving the way for subsequent hits like Dadju's "Mafuzzy Style" (2018), Belgian rapper Damso's "Même issue", and Maître Gims with "Na Lingui Yo".